Mosborough (ward): Halfway

 It used to be home to a bus garage which was operated by Booth and Fisher, a company who were merged into the South Yorkshire Passenger Transport Executive in the mid-1970s.
 The garage itself passed into the hands of operator SYT, then to the First and has always been seen as a minor outpost garage.
 It served works and school services and buses starting early from the south side of the city.
 The garage was closed in 2007, as a cost-cutting measure.
 Recently it was taken over by the Chesterfield based company TM Travel.

 It is common to see public transport in Sheffield heading for Halfway.
 The Blue Route Sheffield Supertram terminates at Halfway with a large Park and Ride facility.
 The main service to and from Halfway to and from the city centre is the 120 service, jointly operated by both Stagecoach Sheffield and First South Yorkshire.

 The Halfway housing estate is something of a unique experiment.
 Built in 1975, the estate centred in the small local shopping centre called Streetfields.
 The houses themselves were built on high quality farmland and to this day there are farms with orchards nearby.

 The Sheffield City Council burns a lot of domestic refuse the energy from which in turn is converted to hot water used for both domestic supply and central heating.
 This is pumped from Bernard Road in S2 to Halfway and links directly with the homes in the Halfway locality.
 Well-insulated and often compact, these homes are noticeably energy-efficient.

 The layout of the estate was such that no house would look directly onto another, with properties curving around meandering walkways and a complex network of through routes to Halfway Drive.
 This main road is the thoroughfare linking the village to both the Derbyshire county boundary and neighbouring estates of Westfield and Waterthorpe.

 Despite being a well-planned and high-quality overall project, the estate today suffers in part from crime and has been called, on the Sheffield City Council website, as an area to work actively towards safer communities.

 Holbrook

 Holbrook was a mining village whose name was changed to Halfway (after the Halfway House pub) to avoid confusion with Holbrook near Derby.

+The name is still used in several road names and commercial and light industrial trading estates, including.